-Figure 1: Spatial Framework for Wind Farms

-Group 1: Areas where wind farms will not be acceptable:

-There are no group 1 areas in East Dunbartonshire as there are no National Parks or National Scenic Areas in the Council area.

-Group 2: Areas of significant protection:

-Recognising the need for significant protection, in these areas wind farms may be appropriate in some circumstances.
-Further consideration will be required to demonstrate that any significant effects on the qualities of these areas can be substantially overcome by siting, design or other mitigation.
+Figure x: Spatial Framework for Wind F arms Group 1: Areas where wind farms will not be acc Group 1: Areas where wind farms will not be acceptable: There are no group 1 areas in East Dunbartonsh nire as there are no National Parks or National So cenic Areas in the Council area.
+Group 2: Areas of significant protection: Recognising the need for significant protection, in these areas wind farms may be appropriate i n some circumstances.
+Further consideration will be required to demonstrate that any signifi cant effects on the qualities of these areas can b e substantially overcome by siting, design or other mitigation.
+National and international National and international Other nationally important mapped Community separation for designations: environmental consideration of visual interests: impact: A. Frontiers of the Roman Empire (Antonine Wall) World Heritage Site and C. Carbon rich soils, deep peat and priority D. An area not exceeding 2km around its setting; peatland habitat. cities, towns and villages identified on the local development plan with an B. Sites of Special Scientific Interest (SSSI). identified settlement envelope or edge.
+The extent of the area will be

+determined by the planning authority

+based on landform and other features

+which restrict views out from the

+settlement.

+·